Edith Sitwell: Adult life

 In 1930, Sitwell published a study of the poet Alexander Pope, in which she argued for Pope's greatness and identified him as a precursor of Romanticism.
 George Orwell, reviewing the book in the New Adelphi, noted Sitwell's fixation on the "texture" of Pope's work, which he argued distracted her from his sometimes hackneyed sentiments, but praised "her warm-hearted defence of the poet against all his detractors".

 Sitwell's mother died in 1937.
 Sitwell did not attend the funeral because of her displeasure with her parents during her childhood.
 Helen Rootham died of spinal cancer in 1938.
-During the Second World War, Sitwell returned from France and retired to Renishaw with her brother Osbert and his lover, David Horner.
+During the Second World War, Sitwell returned from France and retired to the family home at Renishaw Hall with her brother Osbert and his lover, David Horner.
 She wrote under the light of oil lamps as the house had no electricity.
 She knitted clothes for their friends who served in the army.
 One of the beneficiaries was Alec Guinness, who received a pair of seaboot stockings.

 The poems she wrote during the war brought her back before the public.
 They include Street Songs (1942), The Song of the Cold (1945), and The Shadow of Cain (1947), all of which were much praised.
 "Still Falls the Rain", about the London Blitz, remains perhaps her best-known poem; it was set to music by Benjamin Britten as Canticle III: Still Falls the Rain.
 Her poem The Bee-Keeper was set to music by Priaulx Rainier, as The Bee Oracles (1970), a setting for tenor, flute, oboe, violin, cello, and harpsichord.
 It was premiered by Peter Pears in 1970.
 Poems from The Canticle of the Rose were set by composer Joseph Phibbs in a song-cycle for high soprano with string quartet premiered in 2005.

 In 1943, her father died in Switzerland, his wealth depleted.
 In 1948, a reunion with Tchelitchew, whom she had not seen since before the war, went badly.
 In 1948 Sitwell toured the United States with her brothers, reciting her poetry and, notoriously, giving a reading of Lady Macbeth's sleepwalking scene.
 Her poetry recitals always were occasions; she made recordings of her poems, including two recordings of Façade, the first with Constant Lambert as co-narrator, and the second with Peter Pears.

 Tchelitchew died in July 1957.
 Her brother Osbert died in 1969, of Parkinson's disease, diagnosed in 1950.
 Sitwell became a Dame Commander of the Order of the British Empire (DBE) in 1954.
 In August 1955, she converted to Roman Catholicism and asked author Evelyn Waugh to serve as her godfather.